dgslomin/divs-midi-utilities/README.md

 I'm using Github for revision control hosting only.
-Please see <a href="http://www.sreal.com/~div/midi-utilities/">my own website</a> for documentation.
+Please see <a href="http://www.sreal.com/~div/midi-utilities/">my own website</a> for documentation and downloads.